nathants/s4/readme.md

 `s4-server`

-python entrypoints are quite slow, so it's recommended to create a bash function like:
+python entrypoints are quite slow, so create a bash function like:

 ```
 s4() {